 Thiscourse will cover all the new features added to the V8 release.

-Beginners Course 1 for V8 – For those new to digitizing, or have come from another brand of software.
+Beginners Course 1 for V8 – For those new to digitizing, have limited skills in digitizing, or have come from another brand of software.

 How long do you have to complete a course?